-10 Top-Rated Tourist Attractions & Things to Do in Granada
+12 Top-Rated Tourist Attractions in Granada

 Granada is the soul of Andalusia, a place of breathtaking beauty at the foot of the Sierra Nevada Mountains.
 This mystical city was the capital of a Moorish kingdom from the 13th until the 15th centuries.
-To the Moors who arrived from North Africa, the lush setting of Granada was like heaven on earth.
-The Nasrid Dynasty reigned with a splendor unlike anywhere in the world.
+To the Moors, who arrived from North Africa, the lush setting of Granada was like heaven on earth.
+The Nasrid Dynasty reigned with a splendor unlike anywhere in the medieval world.
 The hilltop fortress of the Alhambra Palace was a paradise of greenery, rose gardens, and endlessly flowing fountains.
 After flourishing for centuries, Granada became the last bastion of the Moors in Spain when the Catholic Monarchs captured the city in 1491.
 Although now predominantly Christian, Granada has inherited rich Islamic, Jewish, and Gypsy influences.
 The Renaissance Catholic cathedral was once a mosque.
 The Albaicín (old Moorish town) and the Alcaicería (spice market) have an authentic Arabic flavor.
 Colorful Gypsy culture and fabulous flamenco dancing is found in the caves of the Sacromonte quarter.

 See also: Where to Stay in Granada

 1 Alhambra: A Masterpiece of Islamic Architecture